vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-EdgeNodeFromNSXManager.md

 ## Synopsis

-Returns list of edge nodes virtual machines names from NSX Manager.
+Returns a list of NSX Edge nodes from NSX.

 ## Syntax